Groovin' High: Impact

-First published on the 1945 album Shaw 'Nuff, the song is one of seven on that album that, according to jazz critic Scott Yanow, "shocked" Gillespie's contemporaries, contributing to that album's "permanently [changing]...jazz and (indirectly) the entire music world".
+The track appeared on the debut 1947 album, Dizzy Gillespie and His All Stars, the song is one of eight on that album that, according to jazz critic Scott Yanow, "shocked" Gillespie's contemporaries, contributing to that album's "permanently [changing]...jazz and (indirectly) the entire music world".
 In Jazz: A Regional Exploration, Yanow explained that at the time such songs "were unprecedented...displaying a radically different language" from contemporary swing.
 But though fans and fellow musicians found the material "very strange and difficult", The Sax & Brass Book notes, they were quickly adopted as classics.
-According to Yanow, "Parker and Gillespie's solos seemed to have little relation to the melody, but they were connected.
+According to Yanow, "[Charlie] Parker and Gillespie's solos seemed to have little relation to the melody, but they were connected.
 It was a giant step forward for jazz".

 Thomas Owens highlights the innovative use of source material, pointing out that while it was not uncommon for jazz musicians to utilize existing chord structures in their compositions in 1945, Gillespie's "melodic contrafact was the most complex jazz melody superimposed on a pre-existing chordal scheme", "atypically elaborate".